githubtraining/oss-enterprise/responses/04-code-of-conduct.md

 1. Review the code of conduct and scroll to the bottom of the page.
 1. Write a descriptive commit message.
 1. Make sure that the option to "create a new branch" is selected, and click **Commit new file**.
+1. Create a new pull request to add a code of conduct.
-1. Merge your new pull request.
+1. Once it's ready, merge your new pull request.
 1. When you're ready to move on, close this issue.

 <hr>